-In the case $k=0$ in Theorem~\ref{thm:J_decom}, it is known that $J_{2,D_3} = \{ 0\}$ and $J_{4,D_7} = \C E_{4,D_7}$ with a certain Jacobi form $E_{4,D_7}$ (see \cite[Thm.~3.29]{Mocanu} which is obtained by~\cite{BS}).
-Such a Jacobi form $E_{4,D_7}$ is also obtained as a Fourier-Jacobi coefficient of a Siegel theta series of weight $4$ of degree $8$.
+In the case $k=0$ of Theorem~\ref{thm:J_decom}, it is known that $J_{2,D_3} = \{ 0\}$ and $J_{4,D_7} = \C E_{4,D_7}$ for a certain Jacobi form $E_{4,D_7}$ (see \cite[Thm.~3.29]{Mocanu}, which refers to results in~\cite{BS}).
+Such a Jacobi form $E_{4,D_7}$ can also be obtained as a Fourier--Jacobi coefficient of the Siegel theta series of weight $4$ and degree $8$.